-I’ve been living in a rural area for 13 years and have had fewer opportunities to have an impact on the physical world around me.
+I’ve lived in a rural area for 13 years and have had fewer opportunities to impact the physical world around me.
 People used to stop by and visit in the suburban area I grew up in.
 The internet has opened up a whole new world for me.
 And social media is the frosting on the cake!

 The world is becoming more and more connected.
-And something we share could go “viral” in less than ten minutes.* The different social media platforms are interconnected too.
-Someone sees a great blog post and they will share it with their friends on facebook, tweet about it, mention it on Google+ and pin it on Pinterest.
+And something we share could go “viral” in less than 10 minutes.* The different social media platforms are interconnected too.
+Someone sees a great blog post and will share it with their friends on Facebook, tweet about it, mention it on Google+, and pin it on Pinterest.

 Now viral is good if what you wrote is helpful!

-The internet, and especially social media, has opened up a world of opportunities for Christians.
-Our personal ministries can be as unique as we are, and very far-reaching.
+The internet, especially social media, has opened up a world of opportunities for Christians.
+Our ministries can be as unique as we are and very far-reaching.

 Yes!
 Absolutely!
 When we traveled recently, three people invited us to stop by.
-We weren’t able to do that, but they were eager to invite us which says a lot!
-When I attended a marketing seminar out of town last month, a fellow mom entrepreneur who I had never met in person, invited me for dinner with her family before I headed home.
-She and her husband are orthodox Jews.
+We weren’t able to do that, but they were eager to invite us, which says a lot!
+When I attended a marketing seminar out of town last month, a fellow mom entrepreneur I had never met in person invited me for dinner with her family before I headed home.
+She and her husband are Orthodox Jews.
 Our discussion about the Sabbath was very interesting.
-They also invited me to join them in the bedtime routine with their five year old autistic twins during which they read stories and sang Hebrew songs.
+They also invited me to join them in the bedtime routine with their five-year-old autistic twins, during which they read stories and sang Hebrew songs.
 We had a great visit!

 My interactions online have recently morphed into a combination of personal and business activities.
 This has given me new insights into how we can use some of the principles I’m learning to create an actual strategic witnessing “plan,” just as we strategically plan our business activity on the internet.

-The old “hard sell” is dead – you know, the high pressure sales person who won’t let you off the phone, or who won’t leave your house until you either buy or kick him out?
+The old “hard sell” is dead–the high-pressure salesperson who won’t let you off the phone or leave your house until you either buy or kick him out?
 What’s new is the soft sell.
-Develop a relationship first, not just a superficial “hi, how are you” sort of relationship, but a sincere “I care about you” relationship.
+Develop a relationship first, not just a superficial “Hi, how are you?” sort of relationship, but a sincere “I care about you” relationship.

 Since I had already been doing that, it came naturally for me when I decided to bring my business online.

 I am often disheartened when I see Christians getting into heated discussions with people on blogs or social media.
 Sometimes they get angry because someone used an offensive word.
 Sometimes they get into arguments about scriptural doctrines.
-This type of online behavior just pushes people away from Christ – and you.
+This online behavior pushes people away from Christ—and you.
 This is the “hard sell” method of witnessing.

 I’ve thought about this a lot.
 When you interact online, you have no idea what they are going through.
 Reach out and touch their soul with the love of Christ.
-Never mind if you don’t agree with their opinion about something.
+Never mind if you disagree with their opinion about something.
 Ask the Lord to make you approachable so that someone hurting will feel safe to confide in you.
 And when they do confide in you, pray before responding.
 Don’t try to fix everything.
-Just simply care.
+Simply care.
 Listen to their heart.